opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

    :query birth_date: (optional) the birth date of the politician
    :status 200 OK: no error, returns a list of possible ids with match scores
    :status 404 Not Found: could not find any possible matches
-   :status 402 Payment required: If the balance between data added (puts and posts on `/identifier`) and searches is out of wack.
-This reduce
    :status 429 Too Many Requests: Rate limiting

    :reqheader Authorization: optional OAuth token to authenticate
-   :resheader Balance: Balance between data added and data searched
+   :resheader Balance: Balance between data added (search requests) and data searched (identifier post)

    **Example request**: